aidotse/startupkit-DF/README.md

 pytorch
 > sh run\_interactive\_pytorch.sh

+## Important

-Any chnages to the packages inside the docker container wont be persistent unless you commit the changes to your docker image.
+Any changes to the packages inside the docker container wont be persistent unless you commit the changes to your docker image.
 See https://docs.docker.com/engine/reference/commandline/commit/

 > docker ps
-> docker commit  <instance_name> <your_docker_image_name>
+> docker commit  <container_id> <your_docker_image_name>